picrust/picrust/doc/source/picrust_precalculated_files.rst

 These downloaded files should be placed within your `picrust/data` directory BEFORE installation.

-Download the set of files that correspond to the version of GreenGenes that you used for OTU picking (see :ref:`otu_picking_tutorial`)
+Download the set of files that correspond to the version of Greengenes that you used for OTU picking (see :ref:`otu_picking_tutorial`)

 The minimum set of files are: